Here’s how to remove Crashplan from your Mac

 How to remove all app leftover files at once

 It’s a good idea to give your Mac a regular “spring clean” to remove the leftover files that may remain on your Mac after you delete applications.
-There are many files that build up over time, including temporary files, cache files, language files, and lots of browsing data and email attachments.
+Many files build up over time, including temporary files, cache files, language files, and lots of browsing data and email attachments.

-CleanMyMac X can help get rid of those files and save you gigabytes of space as well as ensure your Mac runs more smoothly.
+CleanMyMac can help get rid of those files and save you gigabytes of space, and ensure your Mac performance is smooth like butter.

-- When the scan has completed, press Run to follow the recommendations, or press Review Details to find out more.
+3. When the scan has been completed, press Run to follow the recommendations, or press Review to find out more.

 Back up your Mac regularly